KorfLab/SABR/NOTES.md

 - subread
 - tophat

+## Real Genome Issues ##

 Real genomes have repeats.
 Do any of the exons overlap repeats?
 Might want to do the whole study with clean and masked sequence.

+Check for N's in any of the exons.

 Real genomes have duplications.
 It can therefore be impossible to locate the correct alignment.
 Should we try to identify regions of identity at the outset?

+BLAST the virtual mRNAs against each other and the genome.

 Sanity checks